 Programs must have sufficient liability insurance to protect the organization, employees and participants.
 Participants who are engaged in both on- and off-site program activities must be covered.
 Programs decide how much liability coverage is sufficient, given the specific risk factors the program presents.
-General liability insurance is an administrative cost which can be charged against the grant (subject to the grant's administrative cost limit) or include in the program's match.
+General liability insurance is an administrative cost which can be charged against the grant (subject to the grant's administrative cost limit) or be included in the program's match.
 If the cost of the member liability insurance is included in the approved budget, it may be charged as a direct program cost.
-For additional information on insurance issues, refer to "Insurance Basics for Community Service Program," a publication by the Nonprofit Risk Management Center, (202) 785-3891.
-Serve DC has several publications from the Nonprofit Risk Management Center in the DC Resource library including "Benefits & Labor Issues Under the National and Community Service Act" and Special Legal Issues for AmeriCorps USA.